Famous Movie Scene Locations As Seen Through Google Street View

 'My momma always said, 'Life is like a box of chocolates.
 You never know what you're gonna get.''

 John Hughes' 1985 hit 'The Breakfast Club' was one of the most iconic coming-of-age films of its time.
-The plot centres on five high school students with different teenage stereotypes, who all discover they have a lot more in common than they initially thought during a Saturday afternoon in detention.
+The plot centres on five high school students, all of which meet different teenage stereotypes, who discover that they have a lot more in common than they initially thought during a Saturday afternoon in detention.
 It made The New York Times' list of the 1,000 Best Movies Ever Made published in 2003.

 Above is an image of Shermer High School as it appeared in the movie.